-SHAHEEN CALLS FOR CONTINUED INVESTMENTS IN ENERGY EFFICIENCY, CLEAN ENERGY TECHNOLOGYAugust 12, 2010
+SHAHEEN CALLS FOR CONTINUED INVESTMENTS IN ENERGY EFFICIENCY, CLEAN ENERGY TECHNOLOGY

 (Washington, D.C.) - U.S. Senator Jeanne Shaheen today visited the North Conway Water Precinct where she called for continued investments in energy efficiency programs so that the nation can reduce its dependence on foreign oil and consumers can save on energy costs.
 She highlighted the need to pass comprehensive energy legislation that would help expand the clean energy sector of the economy and create new jobs.
 The North Conway Water Precinct recently installed a photovoltaic solar array and geothermal heating system, which were both funded through the American Recovery and Reinvestment Act (ARRA).

 "Energy efficiency is the fastest and most cost effective way to address our energy challenges," said Shaheen.
 "Improving energy efficiency will help get America running on clean energy, reduce dangerous pollution, break our addiction to Middle East oil, and create jobs in our communities.
 This project helped create jobs here in New Hampshire, and will help the town and its residents save money for years to come.
 These are exactly the type of investments we should be making in communities."